kewh/echoCMS/README.md

 ## Getting content into your code

 #### To start...
 Install echoCMS on your server (see installation section below).
-Use the .php suffix for all your HTML pages.
-Then in each of your pages:
+Then in each of your pages require **get.php** from the location you installed the cms directory, for example:
 ````php
      <?php require 'cms/model/get.php'; ?>
 ````